Softcatala/whisper-ctranslate2/FAQ.md

 # Live transcription does not work

 Make sure that your terminal has permissions to access the microphone.
-In some operating systems like mac OS access can be restricted because of privacy reasons.
+In macOS, go to Security & Privacy -> Privacy -> Microphone and make sure that the Terminal application has permissions.

+Additionally, you can try with a lower volume threshold using *--live_volume_threshold* argument.

 # OSError: PortAudio library not found